LArSoft/larsoft.github.io/update_wiki.md

 Notice that the LArSoft wiki pages are in the wiki subdirectory.
 The top level of the repository is reserved for the index and these instructions about updating the pages.

-We recommend editing the wiki pages in place in the [LArsoft github.io repository](https://github.com/LArSoft/larsoft.github.io/wiki)

-Editing the files in place allows you to use the preview option.
+If you want to modify or create a new page, please open a [pull request](https://github.com/LArSoft/larsoft.github.io).
+Members of the documentation group and patch release managers are able to edit these pages directly.

+For other requests, comments, or questions, please create a redmine issue or contact the SciSoft team.

+## Notes about formatting

-However, be aware that there are some differences in allowed syntax between Jekyll pages and basic github markdown.
+Be aware that there are some differences in allowed syntax between Jekyll pages and basic github markdown.

 Notice that lines will concatenate unless you put a blank line before any line that should start its own "paragraph".